UT-Austin-RPL/amago/README.md

 ## Advanced Configuration

 AMAGO is built around [gin-config](https://github.com/google/gin-config), which makes it easy to customize experiments. `gin` makes hyperparameters a default value for an object's `kwargs`, and lets you set their value without editing the source code.
-You can read more about gin [here](https://github.com/google/gin-config/blob/master/docs/index.md). gin is great for research, but isn't ideal for usability... you do have to read the code to know what you're changing.
+You can read more about gin [here](https://github.com/google/gin-config/blob/master/docs/index.md).
 The `examples/` avoid any `.gin` config files and let you switch between the most important settings without worrying about any of this.

 ## Roadmap